 Disable One-time payments

 This option removes the ability to make one-time payments.
 If enabled, only recurring transactions can be made.
+If you wish to have a one-time payment only option, please create a Donation Plugin.

 Edit: Default receipting